Last Updated: March 2026

 At your appointment, you’ll submit your documents and provide biometric data (fingerprints and a digital photo).
 Biometrics are stored for 5 years — if you’ve given biometrics for a Schengen visa within the last 5 years, you may not need to do it again.

-Common mistakes at the appointment: Missing documents (the most frequent cause of delays), unsigned forms, photos that don’t meet specifications, insurance that doesn’t meet the €30,000 minimum, and bank statements that are too old.
+Common mistakes: Missing documents, unsigned forms, photos that don’t meet specifications, insurance below the €30,000 minimum, and bank statements that are too old.

 Step 5: Wait for Processing